cds-snc/cppd-medical-report-sails/README.md

 ```

 The avid reader will notice that we've further divided our controllers up - this is a completely optional way of working, but we find more controllers with less code more readable/manageable.

+## Request validation

+In order to enable validation in the controllers, we have added the [validate.js](https://validatejs.org/) package, along with a custom hook.
+To validate a request, create a schema file in `api/schemas`

 ## Redis session store